-We have identified cleaning of high-risk areas to be undertaken throughout the school day to include: Door handles Kettles Taps Switches Phones Laptops / Printers and photocopiers Staffroom/ food preparation Bathrooms Surfaces that pupils are touching e.g. toys, books, chairs, tables, doors, sinks, toilets, bannisters, light switches, etc. A separate schedule is available at each school.
-Direct Cleaning & in-house Janitorial services will be available at both schools during the school day for this purpose.
-Lids on toilets, where available, will be closed when not in use Inappropriate exposure to cleaning prod results in aller reaction/ pois uct rgic Serious All staff involved in cleaning duties will receive training re: safe use and storage of cleaning materials.
+Printers and photocopiers Staffroom/ food preparation Bathrooms Surfaces that pupils are touching e.g. toys, books, chairs, tables, doors, sinks, toilets, bannisters, light switches, etc. A separate schedule is available at each school.
+Direct Cleaning &amp; in-house Janitorial services will be available at both schools during the school day for this purpose.
+Lids on toilets, where available, will be closed when not in use Inappropriate exposure to cleaning product results in allergic reaction/ poisoning etc. Storage arrangements of cleaning product change increasing potential for unauthorised 'use' by pupils.
+Pupils and staff Serious All staff involved in cleaning duties will receive training re: safe use and storage of cleaning materials.
 PPE will be provided for all cleaning activities.
-Low Low etc. Storage arrangements s of Safety data sheets for cleaning products are available. cleaning prod change increa potential for uct Only recommended cleaning products will be used.

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 20 of 75 -- ------------ ----------------------------- unauthorised 'use' by pupils.
-Measures to reduce Use of shared resources Pupils and staff Serious Staff and pupils will have individual pens, pencils etc. that are not shared.
-Low Low contamination from coronavirus.
+Safety data sheets for cleaning products are available.
+Only recommended cleaning products will be used.
+Low Low Measures to reduce contamination from coronavirus.
+Use of shared resources Pupils and staff Serious Staff and pupils will have individual pens, pencils etc. that are not shared.
 Classroom based resources such as books and games will be shared within the 'group/bubble'; these will be cleaned frequently along with frequently touched surfaces.
+Low Low

 Resources that are shared between groups/bubbles will be cleaned frequently and between use by different groups/bubbles or rotated to allow them to be quarantined and out of reach for 48 hours (72 hours for plastics).
 Staff have been advised that they must wash their hands and surfaces before and after handling pupils' books.
 Water fountains remain out of use with all children bringing in their own water bottles.
-Harder to clean items Pupils and staff Serious We have removed soft furnishings, soft toys and toys that are harder to clean (such as those with intricate parts) from classrooms and teaching spaces until further notice.
-Low Low Where these remain, they will be subject to regular cleaning and disinfection.
-Items from home to school and vice versa Pupils and staff Serious We are limiting the items that pupils bring in from home each day to essentials such as lunch boxes, hats, coats, books, and stationery.
+Hariten arder to clean ms Pupils and staff Serious We have removed soft furnishings, soft toys and toys that are harder to clean (such as those with intricate parts) from classrooms and teaching spaces until further notice.
+Low Low Where these remain, they will be subject to regular cleaning and disinfection. hool and vice Pupils and staff Serious We are limiting the items that pupils bring in from home each day to essentials such as lunch boxes, hats, coats, books, and stationery.
 Bags are allowed.
-Low Low
+Low Low Pupils and teachers can take books and other shared resources home although this will be limited.
+Book Bags; Children will now be able to bring book bags to school and take reading books home, but the following procedure must be followed; KS1:

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 21 of 75
+DS Rick Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 21 of 76 DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 rage 21 OI 70

-S) consider ho w to minimise contact ac ross the site and mai ntain social di stancing wherever possible Items requiring laundry Pupils and staff Serious We do not launder any items within school.
+6) consider how to minimise contact acr oss the site and main ntain social di stancing wherever possible Items requiring laundry Pupils and staff Serious We do not launder any items within school.
 Low Low Rules on hand cleaning, cleaning of the resources and rotation will apply to these resources.
 2) Books changed on a Friday - child given 2 books and used book put in 48-hour isolation box and then put back on the shelf.
-1) Same as above KS2: 3) To change books on a Friday (used books to be put in 48-hour isolation box and then put back on shelf) If adult needs to share a book, then wash hands before and after touching book To bring book bags each day and placed straight in tray KS1: Children will now be able to bring book bags to school and take reading books home, but the following procedure must be followed; Book Bags; Pupils and teachers can take books and other shared resources home although this will be limited.
+KS2: 1) Same as above 3) To change books on a Friday (used books to be put in 48-hour isolation box and then put back on shelf) If adult needs to share a book, then wash hands before and after touching book To bring book bags each day and placed straight in tray